 One of my teaching interests includes a novel project of combing physical movement, performance, and the circus arts with philosophical study – a project started in 2017 with the creation of PHI 193: Circus and Philosophy.

-Recently, a large gym space for this class has been funded for upgrades to accommodate multiple aerial apparatuses and circus equipment, allowing students greater room for movement and artistic exploration.
+Recently, I’ve helped organize (and fund) structural upgrades to a large gym space on campus that now includes 6 aerial dropline points ready for use with various aerial apparatuses – silks, trapeze, lyra, rope, etc. – as well as ground and other circus equipment.
 This ‘Circus Lab’ is specifically intended to be the campus hub for interdisciplinary circus-centered education and research.

 - PHI 100: Introduction to Philosophy – Knowledge and Reality